How we saved to travel the world - and you can too!

-Here’s a list of our tried and tested tips to help you save to travel the world.
+Here are our tried and tested tips to help you save to travel the world.

 When we first started telling people of our travel plans, we were met with a mix of responses that we mostly expected.
-Happiness, excitement, perhaps a little jealousy, and some concerns over the whole ‘quitting our jobs and taking off’ thing.
-However, it was what invariably followed the initial response that caught us a little by surprise:
+Happiness, excitement, perhaps a little jealousy, and some concerns over the whole 'quitting our jobs and taking off' thing.
+However, it was what invariably followed that caught us a little by surprise:

 "You're so lucky, I could never afford to do what you're doing"

 "What'd you do to pull that off; rob a bank?!"

 Here’s the straight-up, no nonsense low-down: saving to travel the world is tough.

 It really isn't about luck, the lottery, or shady underworld dealings; it requires a ridiculous amount of prioritisation and sacrifice that, quite frankly at times doesn’t seem worth it.
 It's not until you board that plane, land in your destination and start your adventure that you realise every sacrifice WAS worth it.